 In the upper right of the section, choose the track(s) where you want to position your bar lines.
 If you are in Score mode you can choose the full score or all the tracks and the full score.
 If you are in Single Track mode you can choose the current track or all the tracks and the full score.
 To choose the current track (the score display in the Score Editor must be in Single Track mode), select Track n (where n is the current track number).
-To choose the full score.
+To choose the full score (the Score display in the Score Editor must be in Score mode), select Score.
 You can select All tracks and score when the Score Display in the Score Editor in either Single Track mode or Score mode.

 You can choose to affect all bars or a range of bars by clicking on All bars or Bar in the lower right part of this section.
-If you select Bar, make sure you set the range of bars you want to affect by typing in the appropriate bar numbers or by setting them using the spin controls to the right of the numbers.
+If you select Bar, make sure you set the range of bars you want to affect by typing in the appropriate bar numbers or by setting them using the spin controls to the right of the numbers